flurry/YodelAndroidApp/README.md

 - Showcases integration of Flurry native ads, along with best practices for integrating native ads in your Android apps
-- Showcases the Yahoo Search SDK and various use cases for the SDK.

 ## Requirements for working with the source: